onichmath/Seizure-Classification-with-Convolutional-Neural-Networks/README.md

 ![Power Spectral Density: Filtered](images/PSD_after_filtering.png)

 After filtering and downsampling the sample, the noise is reduced.
 However, the channels are still overlapping.
 This suggests that, for this sample, the signals of each channel are dominated by exterior noise.
 In order to fix this, I recomputed the EEG reference of each sample using the Common Average Reference.
-The Common Average Reference technique involves taking the mean of all the channels and subtracting that from each individual channel.$^6$ This in part reduces the shared noise and averages the error rate among channels.
+The Common Average Reference technique involves taking the mean of all the channels and subtracting that from each individual channel. $^6$ This in part reduces the shared noise and averages the error rate among channels.

 ![Power Spectral Density: After](images/PSD_After_Feature_Engineering.png)